-This chapter deals with: Solar radiation, variability of insolation at the surface of the earth heating and cooling of atmosphere, terrestrial radiation, heat budget of the planet earth, latitudinal variation in net radiation balance, temperature, factors influencing the temperature distribution of temperature, isotherm.
+This chapter deals with

-Define Insolation.
+Solar radiation, variability of insolation at the surface of the earth heating and cooling of atmosphere, terrestrial radiation ,heat budget of the planet earth, latitudinal variation in net radiation balance, temperature, factors influencing the temperature (such as the latitude, altitude, distance from the sea air mass ocean currents) distribution of temperature, isotherm.
+Define insolation.

 The earth's surface receives most of its energy in short wavelengths.
 The energy received by the earth is known as incoming solar radiation which in short is termed as insolation.
-The annual insolation received by the earth on 3rd January is slightly more than the amount received on 4th July.
-The fact that the earth's axis makes an angle of 66 with the plane of its orbit round the sun has a greater influence on the amount of insolation received at different latitudes.